-Included in the review are persons who retired on an earnings-related pension in 2021 and had earnings from work during the years 2018 and 2019.
+Included in the review are persons who retired on an earnings-related pension in 2022 and had earnings from work during the years 2019 and 2020.
 Excluded from the review are thus those new retirees who did not have earnings during the two calendar years under review.
-Part-time pension recipients have also been excluded from the review during that time.
+Part-time pension recipients have also been excluded from the review.
 The limitations screen out approximately half of all new retirees.
-Many left outside the review retired as a result of disability or unemployment.
+Many excluded from the review retired as a result of disability or unemployment.
 The definition is the same as in section 2.5.